bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   If this flags has been set then the text will be rubified.

-+ animate:x/1/10 y/2/20 z/3/30

-  This value holds a list of environment variables and the start/end values for each one of them.
-This value is currently utilized by the 'diagram' bundle, such that if this property is set, then the diagram will generate a number of animated diagrams each of which is made by altering the set of environment variables to something between its start and end values.

-+ count:12

-  This value holds the count for certain operation.
-This value is currently utilized by the 'diagrams' bundle to express the total number of animated diagrams to be made.

 + fillonly:1

   This value expresses whether certain operation is going to be treated